gabrielfpacheco/robotics/README.md

     > cd robotics/auv/

 2. Install the required libraries.
 You can use environment.yml with conda command.
+If Windows, do it from Anaconda Prompt

     > conda env create -f environment.yml

+3. Activate the environment.
+If Windows, do it from Anaconda Prompt

+    > conda activate robotics

-3. Execute the main.py script inside the directory.
+4. Execute the main.py script inside the directory.

     > python main.py

-4. The unit tests will be performed and an example will be plotted.
+5. The unit tests will be performed and an example will be plotted.

 # Results